dishan3x/Kora_tensorflowjs/README.md

 # Soil cover classifier
-This github repository is dedicated in experiment on tensorflow js on a simple html environment.
+This github repository is dedicated in using tensorflow js to load a deep learning model html environment.

 Website :  https://dishan3x.github.io/SRPNet/